dustinpfister/blog_posts/_posts/js-eval.md

 layout: post
 categories: js
 id: 532
-updated: 2019-09-09 20:58:34
+updated: 2019-09-09 21:03:00
-version: 1.5
+version: 1.6
 ---

 In javaScript and many other programing languages there is the [eval function](https://en.wikipedia.org/wiki/Eval) that can be used to execute a string representation of some javaScript code.
 The eval function is a way to interpret javaScript from within javaScript itself.
-This will be a quick post on the js [eval function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
+The eval function should not be used if it can be avoided, the use of the eval function can slow things down, and can also open up some security concerns.
+Still in some situations the use of it can not be avoided, and it is there for a reason after all.
+So then this will be a post on some of the ins and outs of the js [eval function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).

 <!-- more -->